Policy Optimization over General State and Action Spaces: Policy Dual Averaging

 \subsection{Function Approximation in PDA}

-In this subsection, we discuss how to incorporate function approximation into the PDA method described in the previous section to solve RL problems over general state spaces.

-Similar to the PMD method, we also adopt the idea of using function approximation for the value functions in the PDA method.
-However, different from the PMD method that requires function approximation for an augmented value function $L^{\pi_k}(s,a)$, we will compute a function approximation $\tilde Q(s, a; \theta_k)$, parameterized by $\theta_k$, directly for the action value function $Q^{\pi_k}(s, a)$ in \eqnok{eq:PDA_step1}, i.e., \beq \tilde Q(s, a; \theta_k) \approx Q^{\pi_k}(s, a). \eeq As a result, the algorithmic parameters $\beta_k$ and $\lambda_k$ do not appear in the subjects that we need to approximate.
-On the other hand, in the PMD method the stepsize $\eta_k$ does enter into the definition of $L^{\pi_k}$, which may impact the magnitude of the stochastic first-order information of the policy evaluation problem (see the discussion after \eqnok{eq:est_pmd_finite}).
-Moreover, the appearance of $\eta_k$ in $L^{\pi_k}$ also resulted stronger assumptions in \eqnok{eq:strong_ass_pmd_nonconvex} to guarantee the convergence of the PMD method for RL over continuous action spaces with $\tilde \mu_d < 0$.
+In this subsection, we discuss how to incorporate function approximation into the PDA method.
+Similar to the PMD method, we also adopt the idea of using function approximation for the value functions.
+However, different from the PMD method that requires function approximation for an augmented value function $L^{\pi_k}(s,a)$, we will compute a function approximation $\tilde Q(s, a; \theta_k)$, parameterized by $\theta_k$, only for the action-value function $Q^{\pi_k}(s, a)$ in \eqnok{eq:PDA_step1}, i.e., \beq \tilde Q(s, a; \theta_k) \approx Q^{\pi_k}(s, a). \eeq As a result, the algorithmic parameters $\beta_k$ and $\lambda_k$ do not appear in the quantities of interest that we approximate.
+On the other hand, in PMD, the stepsize $\eta_k$ appears in $L^{\pi_k}$, which may impact the magnitude of the stochastic first-order information of the policy evaluation problem.
+It also required stronger assumptions in \eqnok{eq:strong_ass_pmd_nonconvex} to guarantee convergence of PMD method when $\tilde \mu_d < 0$.